Find Affordable College Courses

 Washington, DC

 You’ll be in good company if you decide to attend American University.
 It ranked #3 on our 2023 Most Popular Natural Resources & Conservation Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the large city of Washington, The American University is a private not-for-profit school with a large student population.
+Located in the city of Washington, The American University is a private not-for-profit college with a large student population.

 Women make up 95% of the natural resources and conservation majors at the school.